-The internal audit function is a value added service aimed to evaluate effectiveness of controls for which management is responsible for establishing and maintaining.
+The internal audit function is a value added service aimed at evaluating the effectiveness of controls for which Management is responsible for establishing and maintaining.
 The process of internal auditing aims to provide an independent, objective assurance on the integrity of InvesTT's fiscal and operating systems.